Arrest in 43-year-old murder case stuns Wisconsin town

 Richard Leurquin, twin brother of Vannieuwenhoven's dead wife, Rita, said his brother-in-law was "a very loving father to his wife and kids."
 He's convinced Vannieuwenhoven is innocent.

-After Rita died in 2008, Sankey said Vannieuwenhoven spent his days fishing, hunting, and going on weeks-long camping trips.
+The Vannieuwenhovens were married until her death in 2008, a few months after they celebrated their 50th wedding anniversary.
+Sankey said after Rita died, Vannieuwenhoven spent his days fishing, hunting, and going on weeks-long camping trips.

+But Vannieuwenhoven had a dark side.
+To start, this isn't his first time in jail.

-In 1957, already married and going by the name Lawrence Vannieuwenhoven, he received a six-month sentence for an unprovoked attack on a 17-year-old girl.
+In 1957, when he was 20, married, and going by the name Lawrence Vannieuwenhoven, he was jailed for six months for an unprovoked attack on a 17-year-old girl.
 She was walking with three friends when Vannieuwenhoven struck her on the back, face, and shoulder.
+Shortly before, police said, Vannieuwenhoven also tried to attack a 16-year-old girl.

+Vannieuwenhoven said before sentencing he "was only trying to scare the girls," the Press-Gazette reported at the time.

-In 1960, he pleaded guilty to not providing financial support to his wife and their 1-year-old daughter, the Green Bay Press-Gazette reported then.
+In 1960, he pleaded guilty to not providing financial support to his wife and their 1-year-old daughter, the Press-Gazette reported then.
 He was on probation for a year.

 More recently, some neighbors caught glimpses of a menacing side when he drank.
 He stopped only a few years ago, for his health, they said.

-"I know this much — when he was drinking he was one son of a bitch," said Fred Mason, 66, who works at the town dump where Vannieuwenhoven was seen frequently, rummaging through scrap piles.
+"I know this much — when he was drinking he was one son of a bitch.
+You didn't want to be anywhere near him when he was drinking.
+Not just me, a lot of people," said Fred Mason, 66, who works at the town dump where Vannieuwenhoven was seen frequently, rummaging through scrap piles for small engine parts.

 Robert Ganzell, 86, and his wife sometimes dined out with Vannieuwenhoven.
 He heard from others that he had a temper when he drank, but Ganzell said he never witnessed it.

+As for the murder charges, Ganzell was nonplussed.
+"Never thought of it being him, doing anything like that," Ganzell said.
+Aside from that, he had little to say about Vannieuwenhoven.

+In fact, the neighbors realized that they knew little about this man.
+For instance, it's unclear where he worked before retiring.
+Sankey said he's heard Vannieuwenhoven was an iron worker, but he also told Sankey he used to haul and deliver boats.

-Sankey, 68, said he and his wife are still coming to terms with the allegations against their neighbor.
+Sankey, 68, said he and his wife are still coming to terms with the allegations against their next-door neighbor, the guy who would occasionally repair his lawnmower or snow blower.